You’re probably wondering who we are and why we are putting on this forum. Great questions. And we’ve got solid answers.

 We’re Global TradeSource Ltd. (our online arm is GlobeTrade.com) and we’ve been in the business of helping entrepreneurs and small businesses go global since 1985.
 Yes, you read that right.
 Laurel Delaney, successful entrepreneur, a business owner herself and a native of Chicago, started Global TradeSource, Ltd. with the notion to help all entrepreneurs and small business owners market, sell and fulfill orders internationally.
 GSBB Media LLC that you see throughout our site is a wholly owned subsidiary of Global TradeSource, Ltd., which was established in 2013 to keep our No. 1 ranked blog in the world, The Global Small Business Blog, independent of all other properties due to its stand-alone popularity.
 With the global reach across all of our online platforms, we’ve had the opportunity to connect with more than 4.8 million viewers.

 What Laurel discovered early on in her career—spanning the pre- and post-Internet era—is that relationships matter, especially those when we take the time to get to know one another whether in person or online.
 For Laurel that meant meeting with a customer in Japan who did a small amount of business with her firm.
 But after that face-to-face visit, he tripled his business with her.
-Now, with the current global pandemic, a well-run virtual meeting can not only be more efficient, it can make or break an international trade deal.
+Now, slowly making our way out of the global pandemic, a well-run virtual meeting can not only be more efficient, it can make or break an international trade deal.

 All of that led to developing a newsletter called Borderbuster, teaching MBA International Marketing at Loyola University Chicago, writing books on exporting, serving as the President of Women Entrepreneurs Grow Global®, hosting the podcast How She Went Global®, creating ExportingGuide.com and the accompanied Exporting Guide Group, and now leveraging all those initiatives to host the world’s best little Global Small Business Forum in the world.
 And what better place to begin then Laurel’s home city: Chicago?